 Upon the approval of the CEMMP, BW Gold will employ a Qualified Person to collect Project- and community-specific data in alignment with the indicators described in Table 10.1-1.
-This baseline indicator data will be collected for the communities that are anticipated to experience socio-economic effects, namely Vanderhoof, Prince George, Fraser Lake, Burns Lake, Fort St James, and Quesnel, and the Indigenous communities of UFN, LDN, StFN, SFN, NWFN, and NFN (Section 2).
-This data will provide a foundation for effects monitoring and will be used to track socio-economic changes and to assess Project effects on communities.
+This baseline indicator data will be collected for the communities that are anticipated to experience social or economic effects, namely Vanderhoof, Prince George, Fraser Lake, Burns Lake, Fort St James, and Quesnel, and the Indigenous communities of UFN, LDN, StFN, SFN, NWFN, and NFN (Section 2).
+This data will provide a foundation for effects monitoring and will be used to track social and economic changes and to assess Project effects on communities.

-In the case that additional communities indicate that they are experiencing socio-economic effects of the Project (e.g., based on feedback or complaints received through the Community Feedback Mechanism or through CLC engagement), BW Gold will compile a data set, including any available data preconstruction, where publicly available.
-This information will then be compared against the conditions at the time that effects are being experience to determine if there is correlation between Project activities and impacts to these communities.
+In the case that additional communities indicate that they are experiencing social or economic effects of the Project (e.g., based on feedback or complaints received through the Community Feedback Mechanism or through CLC engagement), BW Gold will compile a data set, including any available data pre-construction, where publicly available.
+This information will then be compared against the conditions at the time, during which effects are being experienced, to determine if there is correlation between Project activities and impacts to these communities.
 Once identified as a potentially affected community, effects monitoring and reporting will be undertaken as outlined in the CEMMP.